 In February, the North Carolina Department of Agriculture and Consumer Services issued letters to manufacturers and retailers warning them about the sale and distribution of CBD edibles.
 New York City’s Department of Health and Mental Hygiene soon followed suit.
 They warned food service establishments and retailers not to add CBD to any food or drink.
 Also, starting October 1, the department will issue violations and perhaps fines.
 Lastly, the Los Angeles County Department of Public Health announced that starting this month, putting CBD in food products will cost businesses points on their health inspections.

 At this rate, the only place around the United States where you can legally eat edibles is in Canada as edibles are set to be legal in December.

 There is growing frustration with the FDA

-While cannabis has been around for a thousand years, the industry and regulations surrounding it are still in its infancy.
+While cannabis has been around for a thousand years, the industry and regulations surrounding it are still in their infancy.
 The FDA is lacking in both guidelines and research when it comes to CBD.
 This then has allowed a number of consumers and retailers to run rampant.

 Businesses and restaurants are simply responding to consumer demand by selling CBD-infused products.
 Hopefully, this new business model will force the FDA to come up with a federal regulatory framework.

 Edibles don’t have any labeling or dosage guidelines.
-Thus consumers have no knowledge of how much CBD they’re ingesting.
+Thus, consumers have no knowledge of how much CBD they’re ingesting.
 This then raises concerns about whether consumers are getting a good dose of CBD, or a hefty dose of THC.